Not all household products are created equal. What cleaning products should you skip over to help improve and maintain your indoor air quality?

 With this in mind, you should never mix any bleach-containing products with acid-based cleaners — or better yet, steer clear of bleach and opt for household products that are made with eco-friendly ingredients instead.

-One particularly strong medical-grade disinfectant that has even been EPA-approved as an antibacterial, anti-viral, anti-fungal, and anti-mold agent is thymol.
+One particularly strong medical-grade disinfectant that has even been EPA-approved as an antibacterial, anti-viral, anti-fungal, and anti-mold agent is thymolOpens in a new tab..
 Thymol is derived from thyme oil, and in many formulations, is safe for use around areas where kids and pets eat, sleep, and play, and even in food preparation areas without needing rinsed.

 Candles

 Think candles are innocent?
 Think again!
 Candles may smell good and create a nice ambiance, but many candles contain ultra-fine particles and VOCs.
-These pollutants contribute to exposure to indoor particulate matter, which can be associated with lung inflammation.
+These pollutants contribute to exposure to indoor particulate matter,Opens in a new tab. which can be associated with lung inflammation.Opens in a new tab.

 Paraffin, or petroleum-based, candles are the worst offenders.
 This type of candle also happens to be the most common candle on the market.
 Paraffin wax is a byproduct of coal oil, petroleum, or shale.

-When lit, these candles begin to disperse carcinogenic compounds into the air (which are VOCs, specifically BTEX), which can wreak havoc on your health over time.
+When lit, these candles begin to disperse carcinogenic compounds into the air (which are VOCs, specifically BTEX)Opens in a new tab., which can wreak havoc on your health over time.
 Stay away from paraffin candles and say “yes” to candles made from more natural ingredients, like soy or beeswax.

 Essential oils use in candles has been found to be generally safe in terms of inhalation, though some individuals may be sensitive to certain herb and flower-based oils including chamomile, oregano, cinnamon bark, and jasmine essential oils.